JJ/hoborg/text/text.md

 him.
 Yes, I'll be telling you all my story in the army and why I'm a Captain and a Corporal at the same time, but be patient and all of you will be satisfied.
-Gummy, if you don't stop doing that right now I'm not going to be your puppet now or never.
+Gummy, if you don't stop doing that right now I'm not going to act your puppet now or never.
 Really.

 *revise and write*